MikeWedderburn-Clarke/azure-privatelink-dns-microhack/README.md

 Password: {as per above step}

-- Verify that your VNet Peering and Site-to-site VPN are funcitoning as expected.
+- Verify that your VNet Peerings are funcitoning as expected.
 The easiest way to do this is as follows; Once you have Azure Bastion access to the desktop of *az-mgmt-vm*, launch remote desktop (mstsc), and attempt a connection to *onprem-mgmt-vm* (IP address 192.168.0.5).
 You should recieve the login prompt.
+Remember not to rely on ping as this may be blocked

 ## Task 3 : Install SQL Server Management Studio on both az-mgmt-vm and onprem-mgmt-vm